 Current and upcoming fieldwork opportunities are available at the sites of Tell Hesban, Tall Jalul, and Tall al'Umayri in Jordan.
 For more information, please click on the appropriate link to visit each project's official site.

-The Institute of Archaeology has been invited to participate in the 2013 season of excavations at the sites of Gezer and Kurion.
+The Institute of Archaeology is planning to work on projects in Sicily in the 2014 season.
 Andrews University students wishing to participare find more information below:

 Previous Fieldwork Reports